 Colon cancer is a serious illness that can be fatal if it isn’t caught early and treated effectively.
 Fortunately, regular colon cancer screenings can ensure that any cancer is discovered and addressed as soon as possible.
-Dr. Eric Ibegbu offers colon cancer screenings to patients in Kinston and Jacksonville, North Carolina.
+Dr. Eric Ibegbu offers colon cancer screenings to patients in Kinston and Jacksonville, North Carolina as well as Virginia, Washington D.C., New York, Atlanta and even from around the world.
 To schedule a colon cancer screening, please contact Atlantic Medical Group today.

 Colon cancer occurs when cells in the lining of the colon grow uncontrollably, forming a tumor.
 If the tumor isn’t found and treated properly, the cancer will grow deeper into the colon and eventually spread to other parts of the body.
 For this reason, early diagnosis and treatment are essential.